benediktschmitt/emsm/README.md

 # Core plugins

-Please take also a look at the my **EMSM** plugin repository: https://github.com/benediktschmitt/emsm_plugins
+Please take also a look at the my **EMSM** plugins repository: https://github.com/benediktschmitt/emsm_plugins

 # Versioning